mangiucugna/json_repair/README.md

     decoded_object = json_repair.repair_json(json_string, return_objects=True)

+### Read json from a file or file descriptor

+JSON repair provides also a drop-in replacement for `json.load()`:

+    import json_repair

+    try:
+        file_descriptor = open(fname, 'rb')
+    except OSError:
+        ...

+    with file_descriptor:
+        decoded_object = json_repair.load(file_descriptor)

+and another method to read from a file:

+    import json_repair

+    try:
+        decoded_object = json_repair.from_file(json_file)
+    except OSError:
+        ...
+    except IOError:
+        ...

+Keep in mind that the library will not catch any IO-related exception and those will need to be managed by you

 ### Performance considerations
 If you find this library too slow because is using `json.loads()` you can skip that by passing `skip_json_loads=True` to `repair_json`.
 Like: